 - The base language of the Spanish educational system is Catalan, which is the official language of the country.
 However, Spanish and French are not only taught, but are considered languages of instruction in education, and are so in many subjects throughout teaching.

-- The María Moliner School, which includes the Spanish School (maternal and first education) and the Spanish Institute (second education and high school), is subsidized by the Spanish government and is secular.
+- The school Maria Moliner, which includes the Spanish School (maternity and first education) and the Spanish institute (second education and high school), is subsidized by the government of Spain and is secular.

 - The schools Mare Janer, Sant Ermengol, and Sacred Family they are confessional and are subsidized by the Andorran government, although they follow the Spanish educational system.